iyxan23/sketchware-data/parsing/reading-project-data/reading-logic.md

 ```

 ### MoreBlock container
-A MoreBlock container contains all the information of every moreblocks that is included in the project.
+A MoreBlock container contains all the information of every moreblocks that exists in the current activity / screen.
 Do note that its implementation / blocks are stored in a block container (that points to the moreblock defined here).

 A moreblock item is basically structured like this: `{name}:{spec}`, quite similar to a variable / list variable.